rnabioco/nihexporter/README.md

 **Note:**
 [Abstracts](https://exporter.nih.gov/ExPORTER_Catalog.aspx?sid=0&index=1)
-from NIH EXPORTER are not provided because they significantly increase the size of the package.
+from NIH EXPORTER are not provided as they significantly increase the size of the package.

 ## Functions